-Classic, easy and delicious blueberry pancakes, that are thick and fluffy.
-Made with standard pantry items, you’ll never need to buy a box again!
+Classic, easy and delicious buttermilk blueberry pancakes.
+Made with standard pantry items, you’ll never need to buy a box of pancake mixagain!

-This vintage and classic recipe has been my “go to” pancake recipe for as long as I can remember.
+This vintage Five Roses Flour recipe has been my “go to” pancake recipe for as long as I can remember.
 I love this one because it makes thick and fluffy pancakes, that have a lovely flavour and texture.
 They are also easy to make anytime, as they use pretty standard pantry items.
 Enjoy them with blueberries (fresh or frozen) or try one of the flavour variations below!

 For plain pancakes: Increase milk to 1 1/4 cups and reduce sugar to 2 Tbsp.